 Then, in one day, just as he had skyrocketed to the very top, he fell equally spectacularly, like a bright, falling star.

-Yet, his legend still lives.
-Up there on the pantheon of Greek gamblers like Nick the Greek, or John Taramas.
+Yet, his legend still lives on up there on the pantheon of Greek gamblers like Nick the Greek and John Taramas.

 Gambling as a boy

 Before he became “Archie Karas,” he was Anargyros Karavourniotis, born on November 1, 1950 on the island of Cephalonia, Greece.

 His life in gambling started as a child.
 His father Nickolas was a poor construction worker and Anargyros had to shoot marbles to avoid going hungry.

 The boy was betting regularly, inventing his own “gambling” games in the neighborhood, and winning in them most of the time, making decent pocket money.

 Young Anargyros viewed his role as his father’s assistant in construction as a tiring chore.
 One day, at the age of 15, he refused to shovel cement, claiming he had a bad burn on his hand.

 His father, furious at his son, hurled the shovel at him.
 The teenager avoided the flying shovel, and at that moment, he decided that he had to leave home—for good.

 Young Anargyros had no choice but to become a seaman.
 He worked on ships for two years, mainly as a waiter, earning little money.